needle-mirror/com.unity.services.wire/README.md

-# Wire Alpha
+# Wire package

 This is the Unity SDK for Wire.
-Wire is currently in Alpha.

 ## Installing Wire